 There are certain risks inherent in an investment in the securities of the REIT and in the activities of the REIT.
 Risks and uncertainties are disclosed below and in the REIT's AIF.
-The AIF is available on SEDAR at www.sedar.com.
+The annual AIF is available on SEDAR+ at www.sedarplus.ca.
 Current and prospective Unitholders of the REIT should carefully consider such risk factors.